Skip to content

 The declarative builder system supports two primary workflows:

-1. Dynamic Images: Build images with varying dependencies on demand when creating Sandboxes
+1. Declarative Images: Build images with varying dependencies on demand when creating Sandboxes

 2. Pre-built Snapshots: Create and register ready-to-use Snapshots that can be shared across multiple Sandboxes